The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Real Example: Red Bull Campus Activations

-Red Bull ambassadors don’t just hand out cans.
-They create “study break” stations during finals week with free Red Bull, charging stations, and branded selfie backdrops.
-Students post photos → organic reach multiplies.
+Red Bull ambassadors create “study break” stations during finals week with free Red Bull, charging stations, and branded selfie backdrops.
+Students post photos on social media and the brand’s organic reach multiplies.

 Why it works: Timing (finals stress) + tangible value (free caffeine + charging) + social proof (friends see friends posting).